klajkor/coding_style_guides/embedded_c/coding_style_guide.rst

         start_timer();
     }

 - Same goes for ``#if 0 ... #endif`` blocks.
-Remove code block completely if it is not used.
-Otherwise, add comment explaining why the block is disabled.
-Don't use ``#if 0 ... #endif`` or comments to store code snippets which you may need in the future.
+- Remove code block completely if it is not used.
+- Otherwise, add comment explaining why the block is disabled.
+- Don't use ``#if 0 ... #endif`` or comments to store code snippets which you may need in the future.
 - Don't add trivial comments about authorship and change date.
-You can always look up who modified any given line using git.
-E.g. this comment adds clutter to the code without adding any useful information
+- You can always look up who modified any given line using git.
+- E.g. this comment adds clutter to the code without adding any useful information:

 .. code-block::